U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Bill Mullen (Emeritus, Purdue University)

-Brooke Lober (University of California, Berkeley)
+Brooke Lober (University of California Berkeley)

 Bruce Levine (University of Illinois Urbana-Champaign)